aliciasillers/NLR-Identification/README.md

 2.

-Looks for class-specific motifs and sorts nlr loci into CNLs, TNLs, and Novel Architecture NLRs (NANLs).
-Results are reported in three separate bed files.
+Looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NANLs), and other NLRs (XNLs).
+Results are reported in four separate bed files.

 3.